 An important point when it comes to facial hair styles

-We can’t emphasize the importance of choosing a facial hair style that fits your genetics and the hand that you were dealt regarding facial hair.
+We can’t emphasize the importance of choosing a facial hair style that fits your genetics and the hand that you were dealt in your DNA.
 Some men can grow full beards with no problem, some can rock impressive sideburns, while others can sport a mustache that raises the roof on the Wow!
 Factor.

 The point is, take advantage of your strengths.
 Wear a beard, mustache, or sideburns style that works for you and don’t be afraid to experiment with it a bit.
 And keep searching for a style and look that works for you.

 There often comes a day in a beardsman’s life when he notices a particular style of beard that he must have – whether it’s worn by a celebrity, a friend, or some nice bloke in a bar.
 So, he makes that style his own while taking the time to trim and grow it into shape.
 But one day he looks in the mirror and realizes that it doesn’t look nearly as good on him as it does on other men.